BrentNoorda/toy-piano/README.md

 Here is the first area where MeteorJS really really shines: getting started is trivially fast (I hope all framework makers learn from this).

-If you want to run this toy-piano on your own computer (max, windows, linux, I don't care), you don't need to have installed any special versions of languages, tools, libraries, compilers, etc...
+If you want to run this toy-piano on your own computer (mac, windows, linux, I don't care), you don't need to have installed any special versions of languages, tools, libraries, compilers, etc...
 No, the only thing you need to have already installed are `curl` and `git`. *I'm not kidding*.

 Here's the commands to get toy-piano running as a local server on your system.